KallePettersson/katacoda-scenarios/repeat-executable-tutorial-test/travisCI.md

 # Easter egg
 Before we end this tutorial, did you find the Ester egg?
-If not you can view it by executing this command!
+If you did'nt you can view it by executing this command!
 `cat /root/devops-executable-tutorial/.start/39/38/37/11/24/18/35/26/10/easteregg.txt`{{execute}}